-Most older (5-Pin DIN connector) sensors can be used with our current lab interfaces by connecting them with a DIN to BTA Adapter, order code DIN-BTA, $5.
-Note: The pre 2001-era DIN Sensors can work with LabQuest and Logger Pro, but are not easily compatible with Chromebooks.
+Most older sensors with a round 5-Pin DIN connector can be used with our current lab interfaces by connecting them with a DIN to BTA Adapter (DIN-BTA).
+Note: The pre 2001-era DIN Sensors can work with LabQuest and Logger Pro, but are not compatible with Graphical Analysis.

 There are some exceptions to this rule, including older Motion Detectors, Photogates, and Radiation Monitors, which require a different adapter or a replacement cable.
-To determine the proper cable, you can use our Adapter Wizard at:
+Contact us for additional assistance in finding an adapter.

 You can purchase one adapter for each sensor, or you can save money and purchase one or two adapters per interface, using them with different sensors at different times.

 Some sensors (typically those with liquids) need to be stored carefully.
-For more info, see TIL 1060: Do any of your sensors require special storage?
+For more info, see Do any of your sensors require special storage?

 If you have computers with USB ports (rather than the older style serial ports), or you are converting from CBL (TI Calculator-Based Lab) or CBL 2, you will probably need to update to one of our new interfaces.
 There are several options.
 Choose the one that best matches your data collection needs:

-LabQuest 2, order code LABQ2, $329.
-LabQuest 2 is a standalone device with a color touchscreen.
+LabQuest 3 is a standalone device with a color touchscreen.
 It can also connect to a computer or Chromebook via USB.
-LabQuest 2 can also share data with iPads and other mobile devices over Wi-Fi.
+LabQuest 3 can also share data with iPads and other mobile devices over Wi-Fi.
 It can collect up to 100,000 samples/s, and has 3 analog and 2 digital sensor ports.